 Most heartworm prevention pills also have ingredients that treat intestinal worms.

 Your pet should be screened for heartworms (blood sample) and intestinal worms (stool sample) every 6-12 months.

 Talk to your veterinarian about which option(s) are right for your pet.

 Before you bring your pet home, make sure the house and yard are ready: a sturdy fence (or a leash-walking plan), cabinet locks where cleaners are stored, and storing easily damaged or swallowed items out of reach.

 Check your yard for common excessively dangerous plants like sago palms (click here for ASPCA searchable list of toxic plants), and have them removed.

 Ensure you don't have artificially sweetened products with xylitol - particularly easily misplaced items like chewing gum - within reach of your pets.
 We recommend not allowing any xylitol or chewing gum in the house.

 You probably already know not to give your dog chocolate, but don't forget that grapes and raisins can be dangerous, too.
 Click here for the ASPCA's toxic table foods list.

 Make sure you have a plan for riding in the car.
 Travel or airline carriers are sufficient for young puppies; adults should ideally ride in crash-tested crates.
-We use the Ruffland Intermediate Crate and Ruffland Large Crate as well as Impact brand crates.
+We use the Ruffland Intermediate Crate and Ruffland Large Crate.
+If you like metal crates, TNC makes standard sized and great custom crates.
 Pets need to stay safely confined in cars - you wouldn't carry a child without a carseat or seat belt, don't carry a pet without a crate.

 Should I spay or neuter?
 If so, at what age?